Constraint Guided Model Quantization of Neural Networks: Constraint guided model quantization

 Observe that when $g$ has a value resulting in a bit-width of $4$, e.g. when $g=1.5$, it holds that $G_2(g)=1$, $G_4(g)=1$, $G_8(g)=0$, $G_{16}(g)=0$, and $G_{32}(g)=0$.
 Therefore, for this example it follows that $x_4 = x_2 + \varepsilon_4$ or equivalently that $x_4$ has indeed a bit-width of $4$.
 In this work, pruning is not yet considered and left as future work.
 Therefore, as soon as a value $g<0.5$ is obtained, it is replaced with $0.5$.

 The gate variable can correspond to a single neuron or weight, or to a set of neurons and/or weights.
 For example, one gate variable can control the bit-width of all weights in a single layer.
 This is a choice that can be made depending on the desired application.
 Moreover, it allows to use a given hardware device in an optimal manner.
-We follow the common approach of quantization of activations instead of biases \citep{Krishnamoorthi2018}.
-In other words, the bit-width of the weights and activations of all layers need to be determined.
-However, in CGMQ, gate variables can by assigned to a set of weights.
-Hence, two settings are considered: (i) each weight and activation has a gate variable, and (ii) the weights of a layer have a single gate variable and the activations of a layer have a single gate variable.
+In this work, every single weight and every single activation has a gate variable.
+We follow the common approach \citep{Krishnamoorthi2018} of not quantizing biases and learning the bit-widths of weights and activations as biases require high bit-widths in good performing models.